mulargui/healthylinkx-chatgpt-plugin/README.md

 Healthylinx is a classic three tiers app: front-end (ux), service API and data store.
 This architecture makes it very adequate to test different technologies and I use it for getting my hands dirty on new stuff.
 Enjoy!

 This repo implements Healthylinkx using a chatgpt plugin as the front end.
 The idea is that you can have a conversation style using chatGPT and the LLM will call Healthylinkx API to obtain doctor's results...
+ChatGPT will also format the output and keep/end the conversation.

 For each tier of the app, we use different AWS resources: RDS for the datastore, Lambda for the API and ChatGPT for the front-end.